Article 370 won’t ever return in J&K says BJP

 Thanks to scrapping of Article 370, WPRs, Valmikis set to vote for the first time

 "They are showing the people dreams and befooling them.
-There is no big a lie than that.
+There is no big lie than that.
 These are the same leaders who were claiming Article 370 cannot be scrapped and even stated that nobody in J-K will raise tricolour if it is scrapped.
 However, the people are now raising tricolour without any objection," he said.

 Hussain said the leaders of the People's Alliance for Gupkar Declaration (PGAD) - an amalgam of several parties, including the NC and the PDP, seeking the restoration of the special status of the erstwhile state - had accepted the Centre's decision of revocation of Article 370.